🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-✈️ Airport Connectivity + 4.2 -- 30 Antonio Maceo Airport offers limited international connections, primarily to regional hubs and seasonal charters, making long-haul travel cumbersome.
+✈️ Airport Connectivity + 3.2 -- 30 Santiago de Cuba's Antonio Maceo Airport offers limited international flights, mostly to Havana and a few Caribbean destinations, far less connected than Gdansk.

 πŸ“‘ CONNECTIVITY